protonemedia/laravel-splade-docs/x-form.md

 </x-splade-form>
 ```

 If you want to parse the value by PHP, you may use the `:default` attribute (note the colon).
+Note that, just like the previous example, the data is passed to the frontend, so be careful with sensitive data.

 ```blade
 <x-splade-form :default="['name' => 'Laravel Splade']">